How To Rent Out Your House in Lafayette, IN

 4. Understand How and When to Raise Rent in Indiana

 Indiana does not have rent control, giving landlords flexibility in setting rent prices.
 However, timing and communication are essential.
-If a lease is still in effect, rent increases are only permissible if explicitly stated in the lease agreement.
+If a lease agreement is still in effect, rent increases are only permissible if explicitly stated in the lease agreement.

 For month-to-month tenancies, landlords must provide a minimum of 30 days' written notice before implementing any rent hike.